 His current research interests are in transformations in contemporary urban space, and the responses of artists and filmmakers to the challenges and dilemmas those transformations raise, alongside research interests spanning moving image, performance and photographic cultures.

 His research monograph project at HIAS concerns urban wastelands.
 It is intended to generate an in-depth account of the past, contemporary and potential future forms of wastelands.
 It proposes that wastelands – as well as being urban indicators of ecological disintegration – also offer the unique opportunity to reconfigure conceptions of urban space in innovative new ways, through wastelands’ imaginative potential as sites for art, film, performance, activist interventions and gatherings of displaced communities.
 It is intended to be undertaken in close collaboration with researchers and artists in Hamburg.

 His collaboration partner is Ute Berns, Professor for British Studies at Universität Hamburg.

-Stephen Barber’s HIAS Fellowship is funded the ZEIT-Stiftung Ebelin and Gerd Bucerius.
+Stephen Barber’s HIAS Fellowship is funded by the ZEIT STIFTUNG BUCERIUS.

 Title: Into the Wastelands, © Photo by Stephen Barber